go-niom/niom-docs/docs/overview/in-short.md

 	server.Serve()
 }
 ```
-The comments above the main() is Declarative Swagger Comments Format (DCF) you may read more about it [here](https://github.com/swaggo/swag#declarative-comments-format).
+The comments above the main() is in Declarative Swagger Comments Format (DCF) you may read more about it [here](https://github.com/swaggo/swag#declarative-comments-format).

 In short: Here we have done Swagger documentation for the API using annotations in the comments.
 The annotations start with the "@" symbol and provide information about the API's title, version, description, and authentication requirements.
 Specifically, the annotation "@in header" specifies that the authentication token should be provided in the header of the HTTP request.

 ```go
 config.LoadAllConfigs(".env")
 ```
 Loads all the necessary configurations for the app using the "config" package's "LoadAllConfigs" function.
 LoadAllConfigs load configs from the [`.env`](https://github.com/go-niom/niom-sample/blob/master/.env) file.
-The `.env`  file must be at root directory or you may specify custom path as `./dir/prod/prod.env`
+The `.env`  file must be in the current directory or you may specify a custom path as `./dir/prod/prod.env`

 ```go
 server.Serve()